 Wild visitors pop in from time to time and may include Great-Tailed Grackles, House Sparrows, Hummingbirds, Mallard Ducks, and Sparrow Hawks.

 Here's a video of the Flamingo Wildlife Habitat in Las Vegas so you can see how pretty it is...

 If you are looking for free things to do in Las Vegas, a visit to the Flamingo Wildlife Habitat is a wonderful experience.
-It's a calming place for adults to relax in and a fun place for children to learn about and observe wildlife in its natural habitat.
+It's a calming and romantic place for adults to relax in and a fun place for children to learn about and observe wildlife in its natural habitat.

 The Flamingo Hotel and Wildlife Habitat is located on the Las Vegas Strip, on the corners of Flamingo Road and Las Vegas Boulevard.
 The Flamingo is located between the Linq and the High Roller hotels and is four miles from downtown Las Vegas.

 Flamingo Wildlife Habitat Poll

 Would you visit the Flamingo Wildlife Habitat in Las Vegas?